Cloud Service Models Explained: PaaS vs. SaaS vs. IaaS vs. DBaaS

 In this article, we will explain the difference between such cloud service models as SaaS, PaaS, IaaS, and the likes.

 Software as a Service, aka SaaS is a cloud model in cloud computing environment in which the product is hosted by the service provider and delivered to customers over the Internet.

 SaaS is one of the most common approaches to product delivery within a cloud computing configuration.
 The product itself is more or less the same as an old school software application, except it is now deployed instantaneously directly from the SaaS vendor and with more thorough and responsive product support on the vendor’s part.

-Here’s how Software-as-a-service cloud computing service model works:
+Here’s how the Software-as-a-service cloud computing service model works:

 - The vendor manages the following components: